physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 You can export all oximetry biomarkers from all consecutive windows (Main -> Save SpO2 measures).

-If you want to export figures, then select with the mouse the window you want to save the figures for.
+If you want to export figures, then use the mouse to select the windows that you want included in the figure.

 **Setting biomarker parameters**
 --------------------------------------------

 The oximetry biomarkers have a number of associated parameters which can be adjusted by the user.
 For example, desaturations can be detected with a relative threshold of 3% or 5%.
 In order to change those parameters, click on tab "Options".
-Then you have six tabs, one for filtering and one for each of the five categories of biomarkers.
-After changing the value of a specific parameter, click on "Compute" in order to compute again the biomarkers with the new parameter.
+Six tabs will be shown, one for filtering and one for each of the five categories of biomarkers.
+After changing the value of a specific parameter, click on "Compute" in order to recompute the biomarkers with the new parameters.